stefanofa/awesome/TOPICS.md

 *   [aidenybai/million](https://github.com/aidenybai/million) - Optimize React performance and make your React 70% faster in minutes, not months.

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue, Solid and Svelte.

+*   [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

+*   [facebook/memlab](https://github.com/facebook/memlab) - A framework for finding JavaScript memory leaks and analyzing heap snapshots

 ## tinylibs